number5alive/funsizehikes/blog/_posts/2017-08-17-helena-to-lincoln.markdown

 tagimg: 'https://eloiserobbins.files.wordpress.com/2017/08/20170818_074356.jpg'
 ---

 Wild Land's parents drive us into Helena.
-The first stop is a Chinese buffet, where I match Wild Lands dad plate for plate, except my plates have twice as much food.
+The first stop is a Chinese buffet, where I match Wild Land's dad plate for plate, except my plates have twice as much food.
 I can barely move on the way back to the hotel.
 I feel ok, but by 9pm, I'm nauseated, dizzy, and I go puke my guts up in the bathroom.

 ![helena-to-lincoln](https://eloiserobbins.files.wordpress.com/2017/08/20170818_074356.jpg)
 Wild Land's parents drive us into Helena.
-The first stop is a Chinese buffet, where I match Wild Lands dad plate for plate, except my plates have twice as much food.
+The first stop is a Chinese buffet, where I match Wild Land's dad plate for plate, except my plates have twice as much food.
 I can barely move on the way back to the hotel.
 I feel ok, but by 9pm, I'm nauseated, dizzy, and I go puke my guts up in the bathroom.

 ![helena-to-lincoln](https://eloiserobbins.files.wordpress.com/2017/08/20170818_192123.jpg)
 I feel better in the morning, but I'm still light headed and sick.
 Wild Land was already planning on zeroing, but I'd hoped to head out.
 Oh well.
-Wild Lands parents take us to the wildlife center, where they have a scale.
+Wild Land's parents take us to the wildlife center, where they have a scale.
 It reads 110lbs for me.
 Great.
 Time to eat more, even if I don't feel fantastic.
 We bum around town and meet back up with Thatch, who had been off having his own town adventures.
 ![helena-to-lincoln](https://eloiserobbins.files.wordpress.com/2017/08/20170819_071803.jpg)
 In the morning, Wild Land tells us he wants to double zero.
 I can't stay, so his parents drive me and Thatch to the pass.
 We hug goodbye.
 "Hike fast and catch up, you jerk."
 I tell him.
 We've said goodbye so many times but this one feels more final.
 ![helena-to-lincoln](https://eloiserobbins.files.wordpress.com/2017/08/20170819_072145.jpg)